Jpark27614/Emotion-Detection-Program/README.md

 ![Screenshot 2024-09-12 134119](https://github.com/user-attachments/assets/578fd0cc-0b9d-4889-bdbb-b7707920ad60)

   * **Deployment:** How do we send this program out to the world?
 Ex.
 App, website, concept...\

-## Schedule
-* Finish brainstorm and research- Weeks 3-4
-* Research, install OpenFace, and test- Weeks 4-5
-* Develop and finalize our application for emotion detection- Weeks 5-7
-* Test and create code for the application and response- Weeks 7-15
-* Document- Weeks 4-17

 ## Weekly_Overview